importhuman/100-days-of-code/log.md

 Day 17: September 29, 2020

 Found the solution to my issue thanks to StackOverflow.
 Made some CSS notes.
 Really boring work.
 Do it simultaneously while learning from now on.

+Day 18: September 30, 2020

+Tried looking for Hacktoberfest issues, no luck.

+Day 19: October 1, 2020

+Nice day overall, quite a lot of stuff today.
+Made a PR, then found a Pokémon based repo which is very interesting to me and I've already made a PR, will work further on it.
+Also learnt a bit about tig and venv.

+Day 20: October 2, 2020

+Some more work on the Pokémon project.
+Work seems easier when it's for a project you're interested in.

+Day 21: October 3, 2020

+Continued work on the same project.
+So far, I've basically only done data entry (without a database, that is), will read and try to understand the codebase over the next few days so I can contribute better.

+Day 22: October 4, 2020

+Started going through the project code.
+Learnt a bit about the random module, floor function, args, kwargs.
+Also found out this repository doesn't count towards Hacktoberfest.
+Have requested the owner to add the topic, let's see where it goes.